cj-hilder/ble-hr-tool/README.md

 ### ⚫ Pause
 If the app is showing "Continue activity", but you want to rest, you can pause the session.
 This means you can rest without the time being counted as activity.
 When you are ready tap 'Resume session' and get back into it.

+### Settings
+You must adjust the settings to suit your personal situation.
+This might involve trial and error until you find the settings that let you maximise exercise while minimising symptoms and staying within your known heart rate limits.

 ---